cyrus2281/Real-Typer/README.md

 # Typer.js
-This JavaScript module gives the effect of typing for texts displayed on website
+This JavaScript module gives the effect of typing for texts displayed on websites.

-Typer.js  is a light weight JavaScript module that allows you to simulate the action of real-time typing for texts on a website.
+Typer.js  is a light weight JavaScript module that allows you to simulate the action of real-time typing for texts on a websites.
 Typer.js gives you lots of customizations to fully customize the simulation for your need.

-Sample and a quick guide to module can also be founded on the following link (index.html)
+Sample and a quick guide to module can also be founded on the following link (index.html).

 https://typer-js.netlify.app/

 ## Variables: